OmarGhonimat97/data-structures-and-algorithms/code_challenge05/README.md

 4. to string >> returns a string representing all the values in the linked list
 5. insert before >> insert the new node before a certain value in the linked list
 6. insert after >> insert the new node after a certain value in the linked list
+7. kth_from_end >> take an argument which is the index of the required node and returns the node value at the specified index